 Not everything will fit in a Faraday cage.
-And it isn’t practical to store gear you use every day inside of a Faraday cage.
-So, here I want to address how to protect key gear against EMP.
+And it isn’t practical to store gear you use daily inside a Faraday cage.
+So, I want to address how to protect critical equipment against EMP.

 In the past, cars were built with good ol’ mechanical parts.
-Today, increasingly more of a car is run by electrical parts.
+Today, increasingly, more of a vehicle is run by electrical components.
 Some newer cars even have more than 100 microprocessors in them!

 According to one report from Embedded, cars have over 200 lbs of electronics in them and more than a mile of wiring!

-By the way, that article was written in 2003, and cars have obviously picked up a lot more electronics since then.
+That article was written in 2003, and cars have picked up many more electronics since then.

-Since so many parts of our vehicles rely on electronics, these are just some of the parts which could fail due to EMP:
+Since so many parts of our vehicles rely on electronics, these are just some of the components which could fail due to EMP: